HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

 {{ figure_markup(
-  caption="Percent of mobile pages that are ecommerce sites.", content="19.1%", classes="big-number", sheets_gid="1752605080",
+  caption="Percent of mobile pages that are ecommerce sites.", content="19.2%", classes="big-number", sheets_gid="1784928999",
-  sql_file="top_ecommerce.sql"
+  sql_file="counts.sql"
   )
 }}

-In the 2025 dataset, we detected 19.8% of all analyzed desktop sites and 19.1% of all analyzed mobile sites.
+In the 2025 dataset, we detected 19.9% of all analyzed desktop sites and 19.2% of all analyzed mobile sites where ecommerce sites.

 That headline number is the first reminder that ecommerce is not just "a vertical"-it's a major slice of what real users experience on the open web.